w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 If you want to create and manage several accounts on the network using the same seed, you can use derivation paths.
 We can think of the derived accounts as child accounts of the root account created using the original mnemonic seed phrase.

-Many
+### Soft and Hard Derivation

+A soft derivation allows someone to potentially "go backward” to figure out the initial account's private key if they know the derived account's private key.
+It is also possible to determine that different accounts generated from the same seed are linked to that seed.
+A hard derivation path does not allow either of these - even if you know a derived private key, it's not feasible to figure out the private key of the root address, and it's impossible to prove that the first account is linked with the second.
+These derivation methods have their use cases, given that the private keys for all the derived accounts are fully secure.
+Unless you have a specific need for a soft derivation, it is recommended to generate the account using a hard derivation path.

-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} key generation tools support hard and soft derivation.
+Many {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} key generation tools support hard and soft derivation.
 For instance, if you intend to create an account to be used on the
 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} chain, you can derive a **hard key** child account using **//** after the mnemonic phrase.